Abbykus/Abbycus-ESP32-C3-Development-Board/README.md

 ## DESCRIPTION
 The QDEV-ESP32-C3 board is a multipurpose Internet Of Things (IOT) module based on the Espressif ESP32-C3-WROOM-02 module.
-The QDEV-ESP32-C3 is a powerful and cost effective development/product ready platform with a 'dongle' style form factor which incorporates a male USB-A connector allowing direct plugin to a PC/laptop/Raspberry Pi/etc.
+The QDEV-ESP32-C3 is a powerful and cost effective development/product ready platform with a 'dongle' style form factor which incorporates a male USB-A connector allowing direct plugin to a PC/laptop/Raspberry Pi/phone charger/power bank, etc.
+The board also has full support for en external 3.7V Lithium Ion battery using a high efficiency buck/boost regulator and charging circuitry.
+The external battery can be discharged down to 2.5V.

 ## FEATURES
 - Espressif 32 bit RISC-V single core low power MCU.